pawel-wzietek/IODevices/README.md

 The polling option is enabled setting "enablepoll" field to true (default).
 It should be enabled if the device is compatible with the 488.2 standard.
 Then the serial poll is used to see if a device is ready to send data by examining its Status Byte, in this way the gpib bus is not locked most of the time when waiting for a device to respond.
 This is especially important when the query command also acts as a software trigger of a new measurement (standard behavior for DMMs).

 This library only uses the MAV (Message Available) bit of the status byte defined in the standard as explained above.
+The position of the bit can be modified using the class parameter `MAVmask`.

 Most devices comply to 488.2, but not all eg. some Lakeshore temperature controllers define their own meaning for all the status byte bits.
 If you see a "poll timeout" error appearing then it is probably the case and polling should be disabled.
 Alternatively, it is possible to write a derived class overriding the virtual method “`pollMAV`” : this method also returns the whole status byte so that it is easy to write a modified implementation where the status byte is interpreted differently (see example in the section about implementations).
 If polling is not available then, as said above, we should set a short timeout at the interface level (the reading will anyway be repeated automatically on timeout) so to not to block the bus for long periods of time.